GSA/ficam-playbooks/_fpki/fpki_PDVAL.md

 Intermediate Certificates may be retrieved by any means available.
 This includes LDAP, HTTP, SQL, a local cache or certificate store, or as part of the security protocol itself, as is common practice with signed S/MIME messages and SSL/TLS sessions.

-> **_Note:_** _A path may be discovered dynamically each time as needed or it may be constructed once and stored (or cached).
-PDVAL products may vary in how they choose to implement this operation_.

 {% include alert-warning.html heading="Note" content="A path may be discovered dynamically each time as needed or it may be constructed once and stored or cached.
 PDVAL products may vary in how they choose to implement this operation." %}

 ### How Is a Certification Path Chained Together?